This section defines IPS terms and describes IPS components.

 If the file delivered by the upgraded version of the package exists in the image and has a preserve value of legacy in both the upgraded package and the currently installed version of the package, the permissions and timestamp (if present) are reset on the existing file.

-Unless otherwise specified above, when a package is downgraded or upgraded, any file action that was previously delivered by the package but that is not present in the new package version will be removed from the system.
+Unless otherwise specified in the preceding list, when a package is downgraded or upgraded, any file action that was previously delivered by the package but that is not present in the new package version will be removed from the system.

 In general, when a package is uninstalled, file actions delivered by the package are removed.